epfl-ada-2018/ada007project/README.md

 We will mainly concern several category listed below:
 * Category information
-    * Sports and Outdoors
+    * Health & Personal Care
-    * Health and Personal Care
+    * ~~Sports & Outdoors~~（because we found even if we do analysis on both two, we will draw two irrelevant conclusions after we analyse them in the same way.)

 ### Dataset Structure/Format